50 mins

 - Individual Investors

-- Retail Trader Characteristics
+- Retail Traders Characteristics

 - Investment Goals and Time Horizons